jstayton/jquery-manifest/README.md

     your needs and aesthetic.
 *   **Callbacks for all major events.** Add your own twist when an item is added, removed, selected, highlighted, and more.
+*   **Maintained.** You can very much believe that this plugin will remain bug-free and up-to-date.
+Any feature requests, bug reports, or feedback you submit will be responded to quickly as well.
+*   **Documented.** I believe that code is only as useful as its documentation.
+    This manifests itself not only in clear and thorough developer documentation (below), but also verbose documentation within the code itself.

 Requirements
 ------------